 |Program||Average Verbal||Average Quantitative|

-The Verbal Score is in the 86th percentile and the Quantitative is in the 94th.
+The Verbal Scores are in the 68th and 75th percentiles and the Quantitative are in the 93rd and 97th.

 Estimating Yale GRE scores in other disciplines